RAN3000/RAN3000.github.io/_posts/2019-09-14-cameraview-interactivity.md

 If this is the first time you hear about CameraView, you can head over to [the documentation](https://natario1.github.io/CameraView/) and try to create this activity by yourself to get familiar with CameraView.

-Otherwise, you can just grab the code from Github [here](https://github.com/RAN3000/CameraView-overlay-demos/tree/master/BasicWatermark), I'll refer to this little project as BasicWatermark.
+Otherwise, you can just grab the code from Github [here](https://github.com/RAN3000/CameraView-overlay-demos/tree/master/BasicWatermark).
+Consider this little project a snapshot, a starting point from which I'll build this example and possibly future examples regarding CameraView.
+I'll refer to it as BasicWatermark.

-I basically followed the [getting started](https://natario1.github.io/CameraView/about/getting-started.html) guide, added a bunch of buttons and copied the `PicturePreviewActivity` and `VideoPreviewActivity` from CameraView's demo.
+To build BasicWatermark, I basically followed the [getting started](https://natario1.github.io/CameraView/about/getting-started.html) guide, added a bunch of buttons and copied the `PicturePreviewActivity` and `VideoPreviewActivity` from CameraView's demo.

 ### Quick intro on overlays in CameraView

 In a gist, the way CameraView implement overlays is by having the `CameraView` act as a `FrameLayout`, whose children `View`s get recorded.
+Here's just a quick example I made up to see this new overlay feature in action.

-Let's say your `CameraView` in your `activity_main.xml` (or any other layout file) looks like this:
+Given that your `CameraView` in your `activity_main.xml` (or any other layout file) looks like this:

 ```xml
 <com.otaliastudios.cameraview.CameraView